Reducing your home’s energy use is one of the best ways to lower your monthly costs. It’s also easier than you might think.

 - Buy new, more efficient appliances.
 If you are in the market for a new clothes washer or dryer, look for ENERGY STAR certified models, which use electricity and hot water more efficiently.

 Saving in the living room and home office:

 - Turn off TVs, computers and other electronics when not in use.
 Plug them into a smart power strip so when you turn it off, devices don’t use power in the standby mode.

 - Use the sleep mode on your laptop.
-It is a common misperception that screen savers reduce a monitor’s energy use.
-Use automatic switching to sleep mode or turn it off.
+It is a common misconception that screen savers reduce a monitor’s energy use.
+Use the automatic switch to sleep mode or turn it off.

 - Have your heating and air conditioning systems tuned up annually.
 Heating and cooling account for up to 50% of the energy you use at home.
 Clean or replace filters once a month or as recommended.

 - Open and close window coverings based on the season.
 On summer days, close window coverings to block the sun’s heat.
 In the winter, open coverings on windows during the day to let the sun in, and close them at night to keep cold air out.